marcusoftnet/marcusoftnet.github.io/_posts/2007-04-20-well-meet-again.md

   Henrik something.
 I haven't seen him since I stopped work there in 1999
 - Second day - learned and met the chief business architect for my project...
-He is my <span id="SPELLING_ERROR_2" class="blsp-spelling-corrected">neighbour from a year back.
+He is my neighbour from a year back.
   He met me the first time when I locked myself out and tried to pry the door open.
 He helped...
 - Third day - met a friend from university that I hung with for the